 Early Game: Depending on who you think you’re up against, your opening hand will look very different.
-In general, you want to stop your opponent snowballing early on, so keep cards like Penance, Shadow Word: Pain and Forbidden Words to take down strong enemies.
-Minions like EVIL Totem, Northshire Cleric and Crystal Merchant can be scary early on, so getting rid of them is essential while your deck gets up to speed.
+In general, you want to stop your opponent snowballing early on, so keep cards like Penance to take down strong enemies.
+Minions like EVIL Totem and Crystal Merchant can be scary early on, so getting rid of them is essential while your deck gets up to speed.
 After that, you just need to get your minions out there.
-Archmage Vargoth contests the board and sets you up for later Resurrect plays, and Convincing Infiltrator gives your opponent a lot to think about when trying to push damage.
+Heal yourself with Renew and make sure you choose the Discovered spell carefully - adapt to your opponent's actions.

 Survive the early game and you’re good to go, with some extremely strong plays available later on.

 Against control decks, or decks that aren’t minion-based, you’ll want to avoid making too many low-value plays throughout.
-In particular, if you’re up against another Priest, don’t play cards like Convincing Infiltrator into an empty board, as you won’t receive the value from its Deathrattle, and in that matchup, value is everything.
+In particular, if you’re up against another Priest, don’t play strong minions into an empty board, as you won’t receive the value from its Deathrattle, and in that matchup, value is everything.
 Unfortunately, against control-focused Warrior decks or Malygos combo decks, you’ll struggle regardless so will have to make low-value plays as much as you can in order to try to get lucky.
-Emperor Thaurissan can reduce the cost of cards in your hand too, so if you’ve managed to play him out, you might be able to cast an early Plague of Death to get rid of scary enemy boards.
-Lightbomb and Mass Hysteria are also great board clears usable by this deck, and it’s well worth making use of them if you’re in danger - just remember their limitations and potential for each of these cards to fail a full board clear.

 You should have enough value late on to beat out most foes, especially if you're lucky and manage to get Catrina Muerte or Archmage Vargoth off of a Mass Resurrection, generating even more value.
-N'Zoth will bring back your Deathrattle minions, so if you’re still facing pressure to your health total, this play will help, raising Khartut Defenders galore to restore your life.
 Eventually, either you or your opponent will run out of value and lose.
 Most of the time, you’re able to out-value them.

 Resurrect Priest Mulligan Guide